icopy-site/awesome/docs/awesome/awesome-docker.md

 -   [Checkov](https://github.com/bridgecrewio/checkov) - Static analysis for infrastructure as code manifests (Terraform, Kubernetes, Cloudformation, Helm, Dockerfile, Kustomize) find security misconfiguration and fix them.
 By [@bridgecrew](https://github.com/bridgecrewio)
 -   [Clair](https://github.com/quay/clair) - Clair is an open source project for the static analysis of vulnerabilities in appc and docker containers.
 By [@coreos][coreos]
 -   [Dagda](https://github.com/eliasgranderubio/dagda) - Dagda is a tool to perform static analysis of known vulnerabilities, trojans, viruses, malware & other malicious threats in docker images/containers and to monitor the docker daemon and running docker containers for detecting anomalous activities.
 By [@eliasgranderubio](https://github.com/eliasgranderubio)
--   [Deepfence Enterprise](https://https://github.com/veggiemonk/awesome-docker/blob/master/deepfence.io) :heavy_dollar_sign: - Full life cycle Cloud Native Workload Protection platform for kubernetes, virtual machines and serverless.
-By [@https://github.com/veggiemonk/awesome-docker/blob/master/deepfence](https://github.com/veggiemonk/awesome-docker/blob/master/deepfence)
+-   [Deepfence Enterprise](https://deepfence.io) :heavy_dollar_sign: - Full life cycle Cloud Native Workload Protection platform for kubernetes, virtual machines and serverless.
+By [@deepfence][deepfence]
--   [Deepfence Threat Mapper](https://github.com/https://github.com/veggiemonk/awesome-docker/blob/master/deepfence/ThreatMapper) - Powerful runtime vulnerability scanner for kubernetes, virtual machines and serverless.
-By [@https://github.com/veggiemonk/awesome-docker/blob/master/deepfence](https://github.com/veggiemonk/awesome-docker/blob/master/deepfence)
+-   [Deepfence Threat Mapper](https://github.com/deepfence/ThreatMapper) - Powerful runtime vulnerability scanner for kubernetes, virtual machines and serverless.
+By [@deepfence][deepfence]
 -   [docker-bench-security](https://github.com/docker/docker-bench-security) - script that checks for dozens of common best-practices around deploying Docker containers in production.
 By [@docker][docker]
 -   [docker-explorer](https://github.com/google/docker-explorer) - A tool to help forensicate offline docker acquisitions by [@Google][google]
 -   [docker-lock](https://github.com/safe-waters/docker-lock) - A cli-plugin for docker to automatically manage image digests by tracking them in a separate Lockfile.
 By [@safe-waters][safe-waters]